“Fake it til you make it,” “sleep when you’re dead,” “power through it.”

 Society often normalizes or even praises competitive attitudes.
 But criticism, comparison, and negative inner dialogue are some of the most common issues that accompany the two most common mental health disorders: anxiety and depression.

-Yoga has a different perspective to offer.
+Yoga has a different perspective to offer – what yoga for mental health can do

 The physical benefits of yoga, such as releasing mood-boosting hormones like serotonin and dopamine, are relatively well-known.
 But yoga has also been scientifically proven to nurture symptoms of depression, anxiety, and insomnia.
 And here’s how…